 Milwaukee Wave tops the Ambush in St. Louis, 8-2

-ST. LOUIS - The 7-Time Champion Milwaukee Wave dominated MASL Eastern Division rivals, the St. Louis Ambush, Saturday night, Jan.
+ST. LOUIS - The Milwaukee Wave dominated MASL Eastern Division rivals, the St. Louis Ambush, Saturday night, Jan.
 7, at The Family Arena.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News